-Doing your mise en place (prepping all your veggies) before your start cooking will help you work more efficiently, more safely and economically as you won’t waste masses of produce.
+Doing your mise en place (prepping all your veggies) before your start cooking will help you work more efficiently, more safely and economically, as you won’t waste masses of produce.
+Owning a set of good knives also greatly improves your knife skills.
 We list a few basic knife skills for you to practice so that you’re one step closer to becoming a kitchen maestro.

 Mise en Place: Classic Vegetable Cuts

 Whatever fruit or vegetable you’re working with, you’ll want to peel and trim it.
 If you’re working with a carrot, cut it in half so you have two equal lengths to work with.
 Then, trim off one end so that you have a secure base to work on.
 Next, cut off little blocks, before slicing those into little, even sticks — otherwise known as julienne.
 The dimensions for julienne are roughly 3mm x 3mm x 5cm.
 As the name suggests, ‘Julienne fine’ is an even finer version of the same cut (0.5mm × 1.5mm × 3-5cm).